EtherealEngine/Digital-Beings/README.md

 In Windows, you'll need to download it from the [official server](https://www.postgresql.org/download/windows/) and follow [the instructions](https://www.postgresqltutorial.com/install-postgresql/).

-Windows installation instructions [instructions](https://harshityadav95.medium.com/postgresql-in-windows-subsystem-for-linux-wsl-6dc751ac1ff3) using WSL.
+Windows installation [instructions](https://harshityadav95.medium.com/postgresql-in-windows-subsystem-for-linux-wsl-6dc751ac1ff3) using WSL.

 ##### Manager